ENVX-resources/.github/profile/README.md

 ## Hi there 👋
-This is an online open educational resources repository that is part of the [SOLES Open Educational Resources group](https://github.com/usyd-soles-edu).
+This is an online open educational resources (OER) repository that is part of the [SOLES Open Educational Resources group](https://github.com/usyd-soles-edu).
 Resources will be available for the following units:

 - [ENVX1002: Introduction to Statistical Methods](https://www.sydney.edu.au/units/ENVX1002) - _partially implemented, should complete in 2024_
 - [ENVX2001: Applied Statistical Methods](https://www.sydney.edu.au/units/ENVX2001) - _partially implemented, full migration planned for 2025_
 - [ENVX3002: Statistics in the Natural Sciences](https://www.sydney.edu.au/units/ENVX3002) - _scheduled for 2025_

-While these resources are provided for students at the University of Sydney, we have decided to release these resources to the public.
-Feel free to use and reuse our work to learn and teach second-year statistical concepts.
-If you wish to contribute, create an issue or pull request in any of our repositories!

 ## Handbooks